 Water Storage for Cooking and Drinking

-Thankfully, when our water just stopped working, we were prepared.
-For more on the in-home water storage containers we used, you can read about that in this article, mentioned earlier, and also in this one on water barrels.
+Thankfully, when our well pump stopped working, as indicated earlier, we were prepared with a couple days of stored water.
+You can read more on the in-home water storage containers we used here, and also in this article water storage barrels.

 Treatments and Filtration

-Filter/treatments to make water safe for drinking.
-A vast array ranging from the personal use “Lifestraw”, intermediate systems like the Katadyn and on up to the large “family size” ceramic filters like the Berkey water systems.
+For filters and treatments to make water safe for drinking, there's a vast array ranging from the personal use like the "Lifestraw".
+Next, there's intermediate systems like the Katadyn and on up to the large "family size" ceramic filters like the Berkey water systems.

-Grainger’s brand is Dayton, and you can get some heftier horsepower and gallons-per-minute if you need more power and flow.
+Grainger's Dayton well pump gives you some heftier horsepower and gallons-per-minute if you need more power and flow.

 We love our well water, and are so grateful to not have to be hooked into the highly treated city water!
-We don’t have to strain it, or treat it, and it’s already in storage gallons and gallons of it available every day.
-Though we’ve drunk our well water straight from the tap for 25 years, just this year we started using a Britta filtered water pitcher, just in case, and to help reduce mineral deposits build-ups that can occur in coffee machines and tea kettles, but it’s optional.
+We don't have to strain it, or treat it, and it's already in storage gallons, with gallons of it available every day.

 So what about all that lovely water?
 How to access well water when the power—or pump—does go out?